-5 foods that you should refrain from eating
+5 dishes that you should refrain from eating

 Each of us travels at different times in our lives, go to different countries, and the first thing we do to get to know them is to try different dishes from their national cuisine.
 Of course, this is also one of the best ways to change our palate and gain new, exciting experiences.
 In our destination country, we are always looking for the best restaurants with the best food.
 However, there are some dishes that you will not only want to eat or taste, but you will not be able to.
 Let us take a closer look at these dishes from around the world and selected according to many sources and travelers' ideas.